 Follow the steps below to apply to the Linguistics MA and Linguistics PhD.
 (Applications for the Linguistics BA-MA are open only to current Michigan State undergraduate students).
-Additional information is on our FAQs page.
+Additional information is on our Frequently Asked Questions page.

-If you are looking for the admissions requirements for MA or PhD programs in applied linguistics, please go to the websites of the Second Language Studies PhD program or the Teaching English to Speakers of Other Languages (TESOL) program.
+Important: While within the same department, the Linguistics program is separate from the Applied Linguistics program (which offers graduate degrees in Second Language Studies or TESOL).
+Furthermore, the graduate degree we offer is in Linguistics, and the primary course work that you will have to do will also be in Linguistics (and does not include courses in Second Language Studies or TESOL).
+If you are looking for the admissions requirements for MA or PhD programs in Applied Linguistics, please go to the websites of the Second Language Studies PhD program or the Teaching English to Speakers of Other Languages (TESOL) program.

 News